deepinsight/insightface/model_zoo/README.md

 # InsightFace Model Zoo

-**ALL models are available for non-commercial research purposes only.**
+:bell:   **ALL models are available for non-commercial research purposes only.**

 ## 0. Python Package models